anthelix/UdacityNanoEng/README.md

 `Day 18` 2020/01/19 #30DaysOfUdacity #SQL #DEND : I've made project 1!!
 I've done a lot of Python coding on this subject to find matching files!
 I'll do less Sql and more python next week.
 Encouraging 🎉 @Vamshi KrishnaP @Bianca DianaT @AntónioB @Jacinto @BryantW @DanielJ @DavidA ...and, tomorow, that's the end of the subway strikes in Paris(France).
 I'm so happy!!!🙏🎉🎉

 `Day 19` 2020/01/20 #30DaysOfUdacity #SQL #DEND : I continued with Intro to Python, Lesson 7 about Numpy.
 I'm still working on my sql notes.

+`Day 20` 2020/01/21 #30DaysOfUdacity #SQL #DEND : I finished the Python introduction, lesson 7 on Numpy, and did some exercises to practice.
+I really liked that lesson.
+Plenty of encouragement to @Bianca DianaT @LorenzoP @BryantW @Daniel @TarekA @AmyS @Vamshi KrishnaP